wurenzhi/hyper_label_model/readme.md

 # 3. Reproducing Experiment Results
-In this section, we show how to quickly reproduce the numbers and figures in our paper using our provided trained LELA model.
-We will show how to train LELA from scratch in the next section.
+In this section, we show how to quickly reproduce the numbers and figures in our paper using our provided trained LELA model (hyper label model).
+We will show how to train LELA (hyper label model) from scratch in the next section.

 ## 3.1.
 Label Aggregation Performance & Running Time
 ```